-B. Three calls for funding will be issued each year: Fall, Spring, and Summer.
+B. Three calls for funding will be issued each year: Summer, Fall & Spring.

-B. Limit on Number of Funded Proposals: Faculty may only be funded once per academic year.
-If a grant application is not funded, the faculty member may reapply in the same fiscal year.
+B. Limit on Number of Funded Proposals: Faculty may only be funded once per fiscal year.
+If a grant application is not funded, the faculty member may reapply in the same fiscal year (July 1 - June 30.

 Proposal Preparation and Submission Instructions